Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 Texas A&M Stats and Trends

-- Texas A&M has played eight games, with five wins against the spread.

-- The Aggies have an against the spread record of 4-4 in their eight games as a favorite of 4.5 points or more so far this season.

-- Texas A&M's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Texas A&M's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

-- Texas A&M is 5-1 against the spread and 5-1 overall in games when it puts up more than 19.8 points.
+- Texas A&M is 5-1 against the spread and 5-1 overall in games when it scores more than 19.8 points.

-- In games that Texas A&M amasses more than 357.3 yards, the team is 5-0 against the spread and 5-0 overall.
+- Texas A&M is 5-0 against the spread and 5-0 overall when the team churns out more than 357.3 yards.

-- The Aggies have turned the ball over 12 times this season, five more turnovers than the Tigers have forced (7).
+- The Aggies have turned the ball over five more times (12 total) than the Tigers have forced a turnover (7) this season.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.